 Scientists have tested whether HEPA filters capture viruses by shooting viruses at the filters and measuring how many make it through.
 Those tests have found that HEPAs work great at capturing viruses.

 Read more: Can HEPA filters actually capture viruses? »

-Finally, almost all HEPA filters available on the market are folded into a pleated HEPA design.
-That gives them better performance when used in air purifiers.
-Unfolding your HEPA filter may well cause destructive damage to the filter, making it less efficient at capturing viruses.
+That improves their performance in air purifiers, but makes masking a challenge.
+Unfolding your HEPA filter may damage the filter, making it less efficient at capturing viruses.

 Paddy is the CEO of Smart Air, running operations from Beijing.
 He has a Masters in aeronautical engineering from Bristol University, UK having specialised in aerodynamics.
 An advocate for open data, free information and transparent business, he spends his spare time promoting honest business and social enterprise.